evolvedbinary/docker-existdb/README.md

 ### Logging
-There os a slight modification to eXist's logger to ease access to the logs.
+There is a slight modification to eXist's logger to ease access to the logs via:
 ```bash
 docker logs exist
 ```